dDuk0ski/zborle-discord-bot/README.md

 anyone can open zborle.mk to read today's word.
 This is inherent to matching the site.
-If you would rather the bot be uncheatable, change `word_of_day` in [words.py](zborle_bot/words.py) to draw from a shuffled ordering seeded with a private value — the rest of the code needs no changes.
+If you would rather the bot be uncheatable, change `word_of_day` in [words.py](zborle_bot/words.py) to draw from a shuffled ordering seeded with a private value, the rest of the code needs no changes.

 `data/wordlist.txt` order is load-bearing: the daily word is looked up by position.
 Do not sort or dedupe it. `data/valid-guesses.txt` is order-independent.